Sell My Cell Tower Lease

 Risk Lease Termination and Loss

 Many property owners assume that wireless carriers can’t terminate their lease before its expiration.
 However, 99% of the time, wireless carriers can.
-Typically, your cell tower lease has a five-year term defined that the carrier can extend automatically every five years until the end of the lease period, which is often decades away.
+Typically, your cell tower lease has a five-year term defined that the carrier can extend automatically every five years until the end of the lease, which is often decades away.
 Looking closely, there is an escape clause that allows your wireless tenant to terminate the lease before the five-year term is up.
 This clause is embedded in nearly all cell tower leases and is often undetectable due to the careful wording written in by the wireless carriers.
 So, can your lease be terminated early?
 Almost always, the answer is yes.
 This is the risk that your lease purchaser would be assuming for you, should the wireless carrier terminate your lease after your cell tower lease buyout transaction.

 Factors To Consider When Selling Your Cell Tower Lease